 Qilin — The Lion Dragon Tea Pet

 This mystical creature stemming from Chinese mythology has the head of a dragon and the body of a lion, with a horn on its head.
-It is known to only appear at times of peace, thus placing it on the tea table is meant to bring peace and kindness into our lives.
+According to mythology, it only appears at times of peace.
+Thus, placing it on the tea table brings peace and kindness into our lives.

 Three-Legged Golden Toad (Coin Frog Tea Pet)

-Surely the Lucky Frog is seen adorning almost any prosperous Chinese establishment!
-This auspicious creature is called the “Gold Toad” (also meaning money in Chinese) and is often a golden color.
+Surely, you can find the Lucky Frog adorning almost any prosperous Chinese establishment!
+The name of this auspicious creature is the “Gold Toad” (also meaning money in Chinese).
+It's often a golden color.
 As a tea pet, it is commonly made of yixing clay.
 The Lucky Frog usually has a coin in his mouth.
-This three-legged creature is the optimal symbol for attracting wealth.
+Therefore, this three-legged creature is the optimal symbol for attracting wealth.

 The Coin Frog is very particular as to where it should live.
-Never place the toad facing the door!
+Thus, never place the toad facing the door!
 If the frog is holding a coin in its mouth — place it facing you during the tea ceremony.
-If there is no coin — it should be facing the same direction as you, meaning it will wait and attract wealth to come.
+On the other hand, if there is no coin — it should be facing the same direction as you.
+Meaning it will wait and attract wealth to come.
 The Golden Toad is a particular creature and doesn’t like to be touched by those who are not his owner!